 State and federal revenue projections help MoDOT staff do a better job of budgeting limited funds for its operations and capital program.
 The desired trend is for actual revenue to match projections with no variance.
+MoDOT staff adjusts future operating and capital budgets to account for these variances, if needed.

-The actual year-to-date state revenue is higher than projected for the second quarter of fiscal year 2016.
-The actual state revenue for road and bridge from motor fuel taxes, motor vehicle sales taxes, motor vehicle and driver licensing fees, and miscellaneous is more than projected.
-The positive variance of 1.5 percent for other modes is mostly attributable to the jet fuel and motor vehicle sales taxes.
+The actual state revenue for road and bridge is slightly higher than projected and is also higher for other modes than projected for fiscal year 2016.
+The actual state revenue for road and bridge from motor fuel taxes, motor vehicle and driver licensing fees, and motor vehicle sales taxes is more than projected and miscellaneous is less than projected.
+The positive variance of 5.6 percent for other modes is mostly attributable to the jet fuel and motor vehicle sales taxes.

 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad administrations.
-In December 2015, Congress passed a five-year federal transportation reauthorization act entitled Fixing America's Surface Transportation (FAST) Act.
-The FAST Act increases the amount of road and bridge funding for all state DOTs.
+Federal funding is uncertain.
+In June 2012, Congress passed a two-year federal transportation reauthorization act entitled Moving Ahead for Progress in the 21st Century Act.
+MAP-21 reduced the amount of road and bridge funding for all state DOTs.
+MAP-21 expired on Sept.
+30, 2014.
+However, Congress passed legislation to extend MAP-21 until Oct.
+29, 2015.
 Federal revenue for other modes is reliant on the timing of project expenditures.